 - Kidfic.
 Canon characters’ kids, canon characters when they were kids, canon characters who happen to be kids (Matilda), original canon-compliant child characters.
 Either POV or secondary characters.

 - Fluff.
 Domestic fluff, married fluff, established-lovers fluff, friendship fluff.
 Don’t worry if there seems to be no plot.
 One of the great strengths of fanfic is that it doesn’t necessarily have to have plot or conflict or any deeper meaning, though it may of course have any or all of those.

 - Discovery and detection.
 Plain detective work, casefic.
 Adventures in which people (children, for instance) find out things.
 People finding out things about themselves when they do something they didn’t know they could do.

 - Learning.
+School stories!
+Good and/or hilariously bad teachers.
 Give me a good training montage any day, or let someone teach themself.
 Achieving mastery by hard work.

 - Missing-scene fic, interpolation, pre- and post-canon.
 (How did these characters get here?
+What was this person like as a student?
 What happens after the canon says The End?)

-- Cats, mice, donkeys, mules, elephants, birds (either as characters or supporting).
+- Cats, mice, meerkats, otters, donkeys/mules/hinnies, elephants, birds (either as characters or supporting).
 Not “animals” as a category but specifically those.

 - Worldbuilding, with or without characters involved.

 I used not to like crossovers at all, mostly because when I first started reading fanfic it was all about “I want to read more about X” and then I didn’t also want to read about Y. But I got better!
 I love crossovers between fandoms I’ve both (or all) requested, or with adjacent/compatible fandoms (will often end up as fusion), like The Great Mouse Detective with The Rescuers, or Lord Peter Wimsey with Miss Marple, when I’ve only requested one.